Share/Learn

 Programming mistakes related to using the Netlink API Ratio of the average number of coding errors related to Netlink API use observed when coding does not use the guidance as compared to when it is used Ratio is greater than 1

-Programmers' time spent focusing on the problem to be solved relative to fixing Netlink API coding errors Ratio of average percentage of development time for code using Netlink API spent fixing Netlink API coding errors to baseline established prior to use of guidance Ratio is less than 1
+Programmers' time spent advancing the product relative to time spent fixing Netlink API coding errors Ratio of average percentage of development time for code using Netlink API spent fixing Netlink API coding errors to baseline established prior to use of guidance Ratio is less than 1

 Quality of code produced using Netlink API Ratio of the average incidence of coding errors for components using Netlink API before introduction of this guidance to the average for components using Netlink API after the introduction of this guidance1 Ratio is greater than 1